isteinbrecher/latex2ai/README.md

 ![Placement small](/doc/placement_small.png?raw=true)

 The green box indicates the boundary box of the LaTeX2I label and the dot describes the placement of the label, i.e. if the size changes the position of this dot relative to the label will stay the same.
-If the previous label is now changed to `\display style` we get the following result:
+If the previous label is now changed to `\displaystyle` we get the following result:

 ![Placement large](/doc/placement_large.png?raw=true)